Starting documentation from scratch is rarely the problem. Starting fast is.

 The output is structured, technical, and usable immediately.
 It’s the sort of thing you’d normally spend a couple of hours pulling together - reviewing internal docs, rewriting Slack threads, copying bits from GitHub or Notion.
 Documentation.new does that heavy lifting, and leaves you with something real to work from.

-- Launching a new product and need to document features, setup instructions, or endpoints before release?
-Use Documentation.new to get a complete outline in place while you’re still finalizing the launch.
+- Rolling out a new product and need to document features, setup instructions, or endpoints ahead of release?
+Use Documentation.new to put a complete outline in place while you’re still finalizing the launch.

-- Migrating docs to Archbee and want to preview how your content could be structured?
-Feed in your current site URL and see the transformation.
+- Moving your docs to Archbee and want a preview of how your content could be organized?
+Enter your current site URL to watch the transformation.

 - Working on internal tooling and don’t want to spend time writing docs for something only three people will use?
 Now you don’t have to.
 Generate it, tweak a few lines, and you’re done.